Billion Dollar Loser: The Epic Rise and Spectacular Fall of Adam Neumann and WeWork by Reeves Wiedeman

 Neumann wrote to me about the article, asking to discuss “factual mistakes in it that caused us tremendous problems.”
 He concluded his email with a vintage WeWorkism: “Would love to meet you face to face in the future, give you a tour of my business so you can see that we truly are about creating a life, not just a living.”

 I wrote back to tell Neumann and Berrent that I’d be happy to hear their side of the story.
-I knew Velsey to be a careful and fair reporter, so I didn’t expect Neumann’s charm, which was already becoming legendary in New York City, would persuade me.
+I knew Velsey to be a careful and fair reporter, so I didn’t expect Neumann’s charm, which was already becoming famous in New York City, would persuade me.
 After a few emails back and forth, his assistant told me, “We will need to reschedule your meeting with Adam.
 This is due to Adam having a lot of travel scheduled in the coming weeks.
 I will reach in mid-August for a September date when I have a better grasp of Adam’s schedule.”

 What made the Neumanns’ inflated view of the company’s mission so compelling wasn’t just the founder’s charisma.
 It’s the fact that they really did eat their own porridge.
 When Adam declared the company meat free in Summer 2018, employees wondered if that meant ordinary tenants could no longer bring a turkey sub to lunch.
 But Rebekah and company co-founder Miguel McKelvey were indeed vegan — they could walk the walk.